luisrodge/code.rodgetech.com/content/blog/conditionals/index.md

 #### if...else statement

 We use the if else statement to control which block of code will be executed under certain conditions.
-There's 3 forms of the if else statement that can use in Javascript (and just about every other programming language).
+There's 3 forms of the if else statement that we can use in Javascript (and just about every other programming language).

 1. if statement
 2. if...else statement